-Exciting things are happening in the Marketing department over at Nuon/Vattenfall.
+Exciting things are happening in the Marketing department over at Vattenfall.
 In this article, we’re catching up with Database Marketer Guido Noodelijk and Senior Digital Marketing Specialist Giovanni Zebeda to talk about the digital concept behind their latest national campaign.

-Nuon, one of the largest energy suppliers in the Netherlands, is undergoing a merger and rebranding with their mother company, Vattenfall.
-Vattenfall is on a mission to be fossil-free in a generation, which means that the first task on their list has been to transform Nuon into a green energy provider.
+(Formerly) Nuon, one of the largest energy suppliers in the Netherlands, is undergoing a merger and rebranding with their mother company, Vattenfall.
+Vattenfall is on a mission to be fossil-free in a generation, which means that the first task on their list has been to transform Vattenfall into a green energy provider.

-Green energy isn’t the only new thing happening at Nuon/Vattenfall.
+Green energy isn’t the only new thing happening at Vattenfall.
 Guido and Gio are both part of the interdisciplinary New Energy Solutions Team, which is focused on realizing Vattenfall’s vision to stimulate the use of green energy through innovative technologies.
 Their team was given the task of managing the digital side of the national solar panel campaign, including providing all campaign leads to their sister company, who follows up via telephone.

 Guido is primarily focused on email marketing, while Gio focuses on online channels, acting as a lynchpin between the New Energy Solutions team and Data, Traffic and UX.
 His role is to ensure the New Energy Solutions team delivers high-quality leads from the online channels they’re using in the solar panel journey.